 Pinpointing a singular definition does not do ikigai justice.
 It is a multifaceted concept reliant on individualistic traits and has endless possibilities, meaning it is unique to individuals.

 Ikigai focuses on all aspects of our lives, meaning it can be found in work, family, a hobby, an event, or something that brings small joy in the mundane, everyday life.
 For instance, people that enjoy baking do so not only for their own pleasures but also to share their experiences with other people.

 A common misconception is, perhaps, that happiness is reserved for people who are seen as “successful” or have climbed higher up on the corporate ladder.

 The reality is that happiness is deeply rooted in your ikigai.
-Everyone, whether they are aware or not, has something that grounds them, outside of stress and a world of uncertainty.
-This something is crucial when figuring out what truly makes you happy and especially when setting out to live your ideal lifestyle.
+Everyone, whether they are aware or not, has something that grounds them, outside of the stress and a world of uncertainty.
+This is crucial when figuring out what truly makes you happy and especially when setting out to live your ideal lifestyle.